siriusb-nox/PopGen_DARWIN_2024/C_PCa_NGSAdmix.md

 ## B. Admixture/Structure analysis from GLs
 Another important aspect of population genomics the understanding of how populations exchange genetic material and at which proportions.
 Admixture analysis is then useful to trave the ancestry of admixed proportions of a genome in a given individual, thus allowing to clasify indivduals of unknown ancestry into discrete populations.
 Such discrete ancestral populations can be modeled by the user, and often multiple numbers of ancestral populations are used as input, with the best fit model assessed by comparing log-likelihood values produced by the analysis.

-In this tutorial, we will infer admixture through the package `NGSadmix`, an associated software to `angsd`. `NGSadmix` requires as input a \*.beagle file and a number of assumed ancestral populations.
+In this tutorial, we will infer admixture through the package `NGSadmix`.
+The program requires as input a \*.beagle file and a number of assumed ancestral populations.
 To automatise the analysis, we can code a `while` loop in bash and iterate through the different ancestral population models we want to test.
-The `while` loop will iterate across a tab -delimited text file (i.e., `clusters.k file)`.
+The `while` loop will iterate across a tab -delimited text file (i.e., `clusters.k` file).
 To execute `NGSadmix`, run the following command:

 ```bash
 while read K; do NGSadmix -likes genolike.beagle.gz -K $K -outfiles ${K}.NGSadmix.out -minMaf 0.05 -P 8; done < clusters.k